 If you’re trying spruce tips for the first time, picking a cupful or two will probably be enough.
-You’ll get a good bit of tea or other uses out of this, as this is a rather strong herb and a little goes a long way.
+You’ll get a good bit of tea or other uses out of this, as they are fairlly strong and a little goes a long way.

 How Long will They Last?

 Your spruce tips will last for weeks in the fridge, so there’s no rush when it comes to using them.
 If you’re still worried they will go off, they can also be dried for tea or even frozen (although the latter does affect their texture).

 Did you know?
 Young, unopened pinecones are also edible.
 In some countries, they’re traditionally used to make syrups and jams.

 Move over maple syrup!
 Spruce tip syrup is easy to make once you’ve obtained your spruce tips, and it goes well with a variety of recipes.
 Cocktails, cheese platters and pancakes all love that pine aroma!